New London Museum to display Banksy’s piranhas police sentry box artwork

 Prior to the painting, which made it resemble a fish tank, the sentry box had stood in Ludgate Hill since the 1990s.

-Following confirmation from the artist that it was his work, the box was relocated by the City Of London Corporation to Guildhall Yard, where thousands of visitors viewed it from behind safety barriers, and more recently to Guildhall’s South Ambulatory.
+Following confirmation from the artist that it was his work, the box was relocated by the City Of London Corporation to Guildhall Yard, where thousands of visitors viewed it from behind safety barriers, and more recently to the South Ambulatory of the Guildhall Yard.

 The artwork will be carefully removed from Guildhall this year and placed temporarily in the museum’s stores before it goes on permanent public display in 2026.

-It comes after the corporation pledged £222 million to both the museum’s relocation, which is expected to attract two million visitors annually and create more than 1,500 jobs, and the Barbican Centre.
+The City Corporation has pledged £222 million to the new museum.
+The museum is expected to attract two million visitors annually and create more than 1,500 jobs.

+London Museum is being developed by the City Corporation, in partnership with the Greater London Authority, and is one of several transformative projects being delivered by the corporation, including the Barbican Renewal Programme and Salisbury Square Development to house the new City of London Police HQ and multi-courts complex.

 Policy chairman of the City Of London Corporation, Chris Hayward, said: “When the piece appeared in the City and being acutely aware of Banksy’s popularity, we relocated it swiftly to protect it and ensure that it could be viewed safely and retained for future generations to enjoy.